StarKRE22/Atomic/Docs/BestPractices/UsingSerializeReferenceForCompositeActions.md

-# 📌 Using Serialize Reference for Composite Actions
+# 📌 Using SerializeReference for CompositeActions

 For **narrative or scenario-driven games**, where designers need to configure a lot of actions directly on the scene, `CompositeAction` combined with `[SerializeReference]` is very convenient.
 It allows designers to visually chain